 We acquired all worldwide rights, data, patents and other related assets associated with EVK-001 from Questcor Pharmaceuticals, Inc., or Questcor, in June 2007.
 We paid to Questcor \$650,000 in the form of an upfront payment and paid a milestone payment of \$500,000 in May 2014 based upon the initiation of the first patient dosing in our Phase 3 clinical trial for EVK-001.
-We may also be required to make additional milestone payments totaling up to \$51.5 million.
+In August 2014, Mallinckrodt plc, or Mallinckrodt, acquired Questcor.
+As a result of that acquisition, Questcor transferred its rights included in the Asset Purchase Agreement with the Company to Mallinckrodt.
+In addition to the payments we made to Questcor, we may also be required to make additional milestone payments to Mallinckrodt totaling up to \$51.5 million.
 These milestones include up to \$4.5 million in payments if EVK-001 achieves the following development targets:

-- \$1.5 million upon the FDA's acceptance for review of an NDA for EVK-001; and - \$3 million upon the FDA's approval of EVK-001.
+- \cdot \$1.5 million upon the FDA's acceptance for review of an NDA for EVK-001; and - \$3 million upon the FDA's approval of EVK-001.

 The remaining \$47 million in milestone payments depend on EVK-001's commercial success and will only apply if EVK-001 receives regulatory approval.
-In addition, we will be required to pay Questcor a low single digit royalty on net sales of EVK-001.
+In addition, we will be required to pay Mallinckrodt a low single digit royalty on net sales of EVK-001.
 Our obligation to pay such royalties will terminate upon the expiration of the last patent right covering EVK-001, which is expected to occur in 2030.